Tien79/railroad-diagrams/live/doc/readme.md

 - select the expression grammar - click refresh button
 - switch to validate
-- click on the expression grammar to know load the example expression
+- click on the expression grammar to now load the example expression
 - click validate button

 You get that screen